gabridego/book-reviews-processing/k8s/README.md

         - `kubectl apply -f db/`
         - `kubectl apply -f apiserver/`
     - 3b) Follow the instructions in [my-mongo-operator](./my-mongo-operator/)
+run spark (?)
+run `kubectl apply -f ./webserver` run `kubectl apply -f ./api-gateway` (this one will be our loadbalancer to contact apiserver or webserver on basis of port)
 4) Check the EXTERNAL-IP of webserver with command `kubectl get services`.
 Open the EXTERNAL-IP address in a browser NOTE: wait about 5 minutes before attempting to access the web site (I think because the DNS needs time to be updated)
 6) You can stop everything on AWS by following instructions in the [terraform](../terraform/) folder